Talamasca: The Secret Order: Filming

+Future

+In interviews after the cancellation of the show, Rolin Jones, the showrunner of the first three seasons of Interview with the Vampire, expressed how he enjoyed the cast and elements from the show, and teased the potential to incorporate elements from Talamasca into the "cataclysmic global" events of the fourth season, which was set to adapt The Queen of the Damned.

 Release

-Talamasca: The Secret Order premiered on AMC on October 19, 2025, with a sneak peek airing of the series premiere episode prior to the official October 26, 2025 premiere.
+Talamasca: The Secret Order premiered on AMC on October 19, 2025, with a sneak peek airing of the series premiere episode prior to the official October 26, 2025, premiere.

+On August 23, 2026, all six episodes of Talamasca: The Secret Order were released on Netflix through a licensing arrangement with AMC.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 64% based on 22 critic reviews.
+The website's critics consensus reads, "Talamasca: The Secret Order indulges in the world of Anne Rice's Immortal Universe, though lacking compared to other supernatural procedurals, its endless potential far outweighs its completionist fare."
 Metacritic gave the series a weighted average score of 63 out of 100 based on 15 critics, indicating "generally favorable".